 Long Beach, the final frontier?
 That might just be the case, given how resistant my food-loving friends have been when faced with the prospect of driving down the 405 or 710 freeways to grab a meal.
 Yes, Long Beach has a thriving Cambodian community that produces some unique specialties, and Tracht’s delivers comfort food classics, but it wasn’t until recently that Long Beach cultivated destination dining.
-Michael Dene opened his eponymous Italian restaurant on Naples Island on December 27, 2007, and once he hired 25-year-old wunderkind Matthew Poley last May, the restaurant became worth the drive.
+Michael Dene opened his eponymous Italian restaurant Michael’s on Naples on Naples Island to end 2007, and once he hired 25-year-old wunderkind Matthew Poley last May, the restaurant became worth the drive.

 Poley is a chef who should be well on his way to becoming a household name in L.A.
 County.
 The Detroit native attended Le Cordon Bleu in Scottsdale and drove to Los Angeles on weekends to work for Gino Angelini at Angelini Osteria.
 He started washing dishes, but quickly ascended to sous chef at Angelini’s other restaurant – La Terza.
 In his spare time, Poley runs Heirloom LA catering with Tara Maxey, a talented pastry chef and his girlfriend.

 We all submitted completely to Poley and his kitchen staff, who delivered a memorable tasting menu.
 Based on three prior experiences with Poley at Silverlake Wine, we expected to eat incredibly well.
 We did, and most of the dishes are on the regular menu, so you can easily recreate the experience.